ChifiSource/.github/profile/README.md

 ###### new! toolips 0.3
 A new, breaking version of `Toolips` is coming.
-This *significant* breaks up the base, removes a lot of reduncancy, enhances components, reduces overhead, and deprecates `ToolipsServers` in favor of using Julia modules as server structures.
+This *significant* update breaks up the base, removes a lot of reduncancy, enhances components, reduces overhead, and deprecates `ToolipsServers` in favor of using Julia modules as server structures.
 This will be a new and exciting version of `Toolips` which does not break core syntax or functionality, but will break **all** extensions.
 Here is a preview of the packages which comprise `0.3`:

 <table align="center">
         <tr>